 Joint approach.
-Perseverance brings good fortune.

 The good begins to prevail and to find response in influential circles.
 This in turn is an incentive to men of ability.
 IT is well to join this upward trend, but we must not let ourselves be carried away by the current of the time; we must adhere perseveringly to what is right.
 This bring good fortune.
+Nine in the second place means:

 Joint approach.

 Good fortune.

 Everything furthers.